pki-io/threatspec/README.md

 You and a colleague have had an interesting idea for a new service and have agreed to spend a week testing out the idea by building an MVP.
 You arrive at work on Monday morning and your colleague points you to the code she hacked together on the train that morning.
 It has a few bugs so she asks you to take a look while she finishes off another project.
 You agree and decide that it would be good to start the threat modelling as early as possible.

 You pull down the code (simple.go) and fix the bugs.
-You then run
+You then run:

     callgraph *.go | ./threatspec.rb *.go && open threatspec.png